onap/demo/README.md

  - LICENSE.TXT: the license text

- - The "boot" directory: the scripts to instantiate ONAP.
+ - The "boot" directory: the scripts that instantiate ONAP.

  - The "heat" directory: contains the following three directories:

- 	- OpenECOMP: contains the HEAT template for the installation of the ONAP platform (openecomp_rackspace.yaml) and the environment file (openecomp_rackspace.env)
+ 	- OpenECOMP: contains the HEAT template for the installation of the ONAP platform.
+The template openecomp_rackspace.yaml and the environment file openecomp_rackspace.env work in Rackspace, while the template onap_openstack.yaml and the environment file onap_openstack.env work in vanilla OpenStack.

  	- vFW: contains the HEAT template for the instantiation of the vFirewall VNF (base_vfw.yaml) and the environment file (base_vfw.env)